hosein398/DialogBuilder/README.md

 # Dialog Builder

-DialogBuilder is simple library for show easily custom AlertDialog and BottomSheet in android.
+DialogBuilder is a simple library to show easily custom AlertDialog and BottomSheet in android.

 ## Features